Proof of a conjecture of Colliot-Th\'el\`ene: Introduction

-For ease of notation we work with the completions $\Q_p$ of $\Q$, but all results in the present paper remain true replacing $\Q$ by any number field $K$ and $\Q_p$ by the non-archimedean completions of $K$. \\
+For ease of notation we work with the completions $\Q_p$ of $\Q$, but all results in the present paper remain true replacing $\Q$ by any number field $K$, and the completions $\Q_p$ by the non-archimedean completions of $K$. \\

-\emph{Acknowledgements.} We thank J.-L. Colliot-Th\'{e}l\`{e}ne, O. Gabber, and O. Wittenberg for a mutual conversation that resulted in the alternative proof \ref{prf-alternative}.
+\emph{Acknowledgments.} We thank J.-L. Colliot-Th\'{e}l\`{e}ne, O. Gabber, and O. Wittenberg for a mutual conversation that resulted in the alternative proof \ref{prf-alternative}.
 We also thank D. Abramovich, R. Cluckers, J.-L. Colliot-Th\'{e}l\`{e}ne, S. D. Cutkosky, K. Karu, and O. Wittenberg for stimulating conversations and useful information.
+Moreover Cao's paper \cite{Cao-ColliotConjecture} was helpful while producing the final version of the present paper.